Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

 ## The Data

-The principle data set used is the present flavor molecules in each of 707 recognizable ingredients, such as rye bread, garlic, and tangerines.
+The data set we will draw from is a list of observed flavor molecules in each of 707 recognizable ingredients, such as rye bread, garlic, and tangerines.
 There are 1772 tracked across these ingredients, with a huge number of overlap between various foods.
-Both of these counts are after all transformations and simplifications discussed in this section.
+Both of these totals are after all transformations and simplifications discussed in this section.
+We are not working with densities or total lists of all compounds, simply a present/not present list for 1772 compounds across all ingredients.
+There is some small heterogeneity in the tests performed, not all ingredients were tested for all molecules, but the vast majority of molecules have been correctly identified.

 This data was scraped from [FlavorDB’s](https://cosylab.iiitd.edu.in/flavordb/) entity information